sdondley/WebService-Google-Client/README.md

 - Different app credentials (client\_id, client\_secret, users access\_token && refresh\_token) storage - json file, DBI, MongoDB (u can add your own even)
 - Automatic access\_token refresh (if user has refresh\_token) and saving refreshed token to storage
 - CLI tool (_goauth_) with lightweight server for easy OAuth2 authorization and getting access\_ and refresh\_ tokens

-TO DO:

-- Add dynamic different authorization scopes at Moo::Google::Server.
-By default it's only services that I tested:

 # SEE ALSO